Structural Periodic Vector Autoregressions: Bootstrap Inference in PVARs

 \section{Bootstrap Inference in PVARs}

 Analytical expressions of the limiting variances of the PVAR estimators and the (structural) impulse responses are very complex and cumbersome to estimate.
-Therefore, we propose residual-based bootstrap methods that are suitable for periodically correlated processes to approximate the (limiting) distributions of the estimators and to construct confidence intervals for (structural) impulse response.
-Further, we prove their bootstrap consistency.
+Therefore, we propose residual-based bootstrap methods to approximate the (limiting) distributions of the SPVAR estimators and prove their bootstrap consistency.
+We also construct a bootstrap-based test for seasonality in SPVAR impulse responses.